-#17 Updated by bmbouter about 1 year ago
+#17 Updated by bmbouter almost 3 years ago

 I cprofiled the lazy case with the single-content branches and 70k pulp_file units being synced.
 In that testing and code reading, I don't see a way for us to make it faster than master.

 Foremost, if you take the gprof2dot and filter by the Pulp code only (see attached) there are only a few places in Pulp methods that are themselves slow.
 Even though they are slow enough for gprof2dot to include, there isn't much opportunity.
 If you add up the self% time (the time spent exclusively in these Pulp functions and not in a subroutine) it only adds to 1.6% of the runtime.
 That means we can only make the total system go 1.6% faster overall due to the execution time of Pulp code being improved.
 That's not enough to make up the 30-40% different between the single-content branches and master.

 I reviewed these hotspot areas for algorithmic improvements, but I did not see any.
 It's already been optimized in many ways, for example if only the id is needed from the query, only the id is returned to limit the amount of data.
 I don't see any way to algorithmically do "less work".

 I've confirmed that batching is working as expected with a batch size of 100.
 Changing this would be an opportunity for both master and single-content alike, so I don't think it's a consideration when contemplating using single-content instead of master.